david-umberto-alvaro/REIO-Drive-Core/Hard/README_hardware.txt

 REIO-DRIVE CORE v1.0 — HARDWARE RTL NETLIST SPECIFICATIONS
 ======================================================================

-The complete VHDL source code (reio_drive_hardware_premium.vhd) and the unconstrained RTL architecture are protected under a commercial, non-exclusive license.
+The complete VHDL source code and the unconstrained RTL architecture are protected under a commercial, non-exclusive license.

 To prevent unauthorized reverse-engineering and protect our Intellectual Property, the raw source code is kept offline and is NOT hosted publicly